Advanced Neural Data Analysis and Neuroinformatics

 Analysis of higher-order correlation structures in brain activity

-Stay tuned, further faculty to be announced here!
+Stay tuned, faculty to be announced here!

 Udo Ernst